Sherlockx21/Sherlockx21/README.md

 ## Hi there 👋
-### I'm Sherlock Xu, an ordinary student in HDU.🌱 I’m currently learning something on BE.
+ I'm Sherlock Xu, an ordinary student in HDU, majoring in Software Engineering. 🌱 I’m currently learning something on BE.

 <!--
 **Sherlockx21/Sherlockx21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.